-- The designated person and the key person liaise with agencies, professionals and practitioners involved with the child and his or her family and ensures appropriate information is gained and shared.
+- The designated person and the key person liaise with agencies, professionals and practitioners involved with the child and his or her family and ensure that appropriate information is gained and shared.

-- At the start of a placement there is a professionals meeting that will determine the objectives of the placement and draw up a care plan that incorporates the child’s learning needs.
+- At the start of a placement there is a professional’s meeting to determine the objectives of the placement and draw up a care plan that incorporates the child’s learning needs.
 This plan is reviewed after two weeks, six weeks and three months.
 Thereafter at three to six monthly intervals.

-- the child’s emotional needs and how they are to be met;
+– their emotional needs and how they are to be met;

 – how any emotional issues and problems that affect behaviour are to be managed;

-- the child’s sense of self, culture, language(s) and identity – and how this is to be supported;
+– their sense of self, culture, language(s) and identity – and how this is to be supported;

-- the child’s interests and abilities and possible learning journey pathway; and
+– their interests and abilities and possible learning journey pathway; and

 – how any special needs will be supported.